datapractice/machinelearners/proposal.md

 ## Chapter outline

-### 0. Introduction: into data
+### 0. Introduction: into the data

 #### Key examples: Eulerian motion pulse detection; kittydar and cat detection; DARPA challenges

 The introduction will begin with a several relatively straight-forward and accessible  examples drawn from a variety of fields over the last decade or so -- handwriting recognition, face recognition, social media trend 'nowcasting', finance, autonomous robots [@thrun_stanley_2006], and cancer prognosis.
 It will highlight these examples as symptoms of the wide-ranging investments in knowledge, control, prediction and decision-making associated with data flows, and at the same time, suggest how these tracking some of the transformations might elicit changes in how humanities and social science researchers understand their own work.

 The entry point for the wider questions in the book will come from burgeoning debates about the promise of data.
-These include the notorious 'end of theory' prediction (Chris Anderson, _Wired_ magazine, 2008), and the many claims and controversies about data analytics, machine learning and the 'power of big data.'
+These include the oft-mentioned 'end of theory' prediction (Chris Anderson, _Wired_ magazine, 2008), and the many claims and controversies about data analytics, machine learning and the 'power of big data.'
 In broad terms, the  themes of 'in the data' and  'modes of machine thought' will be characterised, drawing on a range of work drawn from pragmatist philosophers such as C.S.
 Peirce (abduction and diagrams), William James on experience [@james_essays_1996],  John Dewey on 'reconstruction' [@dewey_reconstruction_1957], Alfred N. Whitehead on 'abstraction' [@whitehead_modes_1958] and from recent social and cultural theory  such as Isabelle Stengers on experiment [@stengers_experimenting_2008]; Gilles Deleuze & Felix Guattari on scientific functions, and [@deleuze_what_1994]; Celia Lury on topology [@lury_introduction_2012]).
 In order to contextualise forms of data thought, the introduction will also sketch some points of departure drawn from software studies work on algorithms and databases, science studies work on calculation, statistics, number, device, image and diagram, , as well as accounts of subjectivity, experience [@berlant, 2007] or [@murphie, 2010] and materiality cross-cutting all of the above.
 This spectrum of work from across disciplines provide  scaffolding and departure points for much of the book.

 Finally, the introduction will also provide a preliminary overview of the techniques of machine learning discussed in the book -- clustering, linear modelling, Bayesian inference, etc -- but very much with a view to exemplifying  the   of the book concerning data as a material-semiotic entity: dimensioning, diagrams and mapping, generating and discriminating, convolution and multiples, optimality and predictivity.

-### 1. Associating with data: classifiers and predictions
+### 1. Associating with data: a praxiography of machine learning

 #### Key examples: Pfizer's 'discovery' of Viagra; R programming language as the 'Magna Carta' of analytic rights; Python scikit-learn & pandas; the Titanic survivors;

-#### Key techniques: perceptrons, stochastic gradient descent, decision trees
+#### Key techniques: perceptrons, linear models

 This chapter is primary a methodological discussion, in the form of a series of vignettes that display some of the ways in which research and writing critical accounts of data cultures and data economies can make use of the tools, techniques, instruments and services of 'data science' to generate textual, diagrammatic and modelised accounts of contemporary culture.
 The vignettes come from either the author's own history of working with machine learning or online accounts of machine learning, set against the background a particular software ecology, associated with the statistical programming language R.